Adopting a pet from the Tri-Lakes Humane Society

 The Tri-Lakes Humane Society, Inc. is a Registered Shelter/Pet Rescue Organization under New York State Department of Agriculture Markets Law Section 408: Shelter/Rescue Registration Number: RR036

 The first step in adopting a pet from our Humane Society is to fill out and submit a completed adoption application.
-Once we receive your application we will begin the adoption review process and our Shelter Manager, staff member or an adoption committee member will contact you for an interview.
+Not sure who is the best fit for you?
+No problem.
+You can complete the application and indicate the type of pet you are looking for without including a name.
+Once we receive your application we will begin the adoption review process and our Shelter Manager, staff member, or member of our adoption committee will contact you for an interview.

 Applicants 18 years of age and older are eligible to apply to adopt a pet.